kristoferlund/ic-use-siwe-identity/README.md

 > [!IMPORTANT]
 > This repository has been moved to the main [ic-siwe](https://github.com/kristoferlund/ic-siwe) monorepo.
-In addition to that, the package on npm has been renamed to `ic-siwe-js`.
+In addition to that, the package on npm has been renamed to [ic-siwe-js](https://www.npmjs.com/package/ic-siwe-js).
 Please update your dependencies to use the new package name.

 ![Sign in with Ethereum for the Internet Computer](/media/header.png)